awegsche/pomodoro/README.md

     Prints all available watches (active and inactive).
     Including status and already elapsed time.

- start:
+ new, n:
+    Creates a new watch

+    Usage: new <watch_name>

+ start, s:
-    Starts a new watch with the given name.
+    Restarts a watch with the given name.
-    If a watch with that name already exists, prints a warning and does nothing.

- pause:
+    If the watch doesn't exist, a new one is created.

+    Usage: start <watch_name>

+ stop:
     Pauses the given watch.

- cont, c:
+    Usage: pause <watch_name/watch_index>

+ cont:
-    Resumes a taking time by the given watch.
+    Restarts a watch with the given name.

+    Usage: cont <watch_name/watch_index>

  quit, q:
     Saves the status and taken time of all watches and quits the program.